-Do you know that visiting Tuscany you have the chance to admire seven wonders included in the UNESCO world heritage site list?
-Set in the heart of Italy, Tuscany is a precious chest that holds artistic unparalleled masterpieces, beautiful landscapes, protected natural reserves, a blue sea and hundreds of small villages and historical cities.
+Visiting Tuscany you have the chance to admire eight wonders included in the UNESCO world heritage site list.
+Set in the heart of Italy, Tuscany is a precious chest of beauties holding artistic unparalleled masterpieces and breathtaking landscapes.
+Not to mention natural reserves, clear blue sea waters, and hundreds of small villages and historical cities.

 Let’s discover now these sites that we proudly show to millions of tourists every year.

 Historical Center of Florence (1982).
-The birth land of the Renaissance is the first Tuscan site to be inserted in the list.
+The birth land of the Renaissance is the first Tuscan site that UNESCO included in the list.
 Walking along this open air museum, you will admire masterpieces as the Duomo and the Brunelleschi Dome, Giotto’s bell tower, Piazza della Signoria, Ponte Vecchio, The Basilica of Santa Croce, the Accademia Gallery with the David of Michelangelo, Uffizi Museum and many other less known jewels full of charm and beauty as Palazzo Borghese or the Vasari Corridor.

 Piazza del Duomo of Pisa (1987).
 It is known also as Square of Miracles.
 The Italian poet Gabriele d’Annunzio coined this name for the beauty and novelty of its monuments: the leaning tower, the impressive Duomo, the round Baptistery, and the cemetery and the old hospital that frame the square.
-If you want to get out the square exploring the city, read also our post about Things to do in Pisa beyond the tower.
+Once in Pisa we suggest to get out the square to explore the city center.
+Here is the Things to do in Pisa beyond the tower.

 San Gimignano (1990).
 The medieval town known all over the world for its fourteen towers and its architecture.
 Thanks to the position up on the hill, it dominates the surrounding valleys and you can see the skyline made of towers and stone houses from the roads, while you get closer.

 Historical Center of Siena (1995).
-This wonderful, romantic small city is known for the Palio, the horse race between the Contrade that thrill its inhabitants and tourists, the D-shape Piazza del Campo, its narrow streets and the Romanesque Gothic Duomo with its marble mosaic floor.
+The wonderful, romantic small city of Siena is famous for the Palio, the horse race between the Contrade that thrill its inhabitants and tourists.
+It takes place in the Piazza del Campo, the main square with a D-shape symbol of the town together with its narrow streets and the Romanesque Gothic Duomo.

 Historical Center of Pienza (1996).
 The birth land of Pope Pius II – the humanist Enea Silvio Piccolomini – that on 15th century commanded to rebuild the village to create “the ideal town of the Renaissance”.
 In the middle of Val d’Orcia, it is famous also for its delicious and tasty pecorino cheese.